harrisonlab/phytophthora_fragariae/orthomcl.md

 ```

 #The Race 3 RxLR genes that were not found in orthogroups were identified:
+Due to the way tr works with characters, only run Nov71 as this is the only output from grep.
+May need looking at in future.
 ```bash
 RxLR_UKR3_uniq=$RxLR_Dir/UKR3_unique_RxLRs.txt
 cat $RxLR_ID | grep -v -w -f $RxLR_Orthogroup_hits | tr -d 'Nov9|' > $RxLR_UKR3_uniq